 Unions and the Ontario Nurses’ Association

-The Ontario Nurses’ Association is a trade union representing 60,000 registered nurses and allied health professionals, and more than 14,000 nursing students, working in Ontario hospitals, long-term care, community health, public health, clinics and industry.
+The Ontario Nurses’ Association is the union representing 60,000 registered nurses, nurse practitioners, registered practical nurses and allied health professionals, and more than 14,000 nursing students working in Ontario hospitals, long-term care, community health, public health, clinics and industry.

 The Registered Nurses' Association of Ontario (RNAO) is the professional association representing 33,000 registered nurses in Ontario.
 Since 1925, RNAO has lobbied for healthy public policy, promoted excellence in nursing practice, increased nurses’ contribution to shaping the health-care system, and influenced decisions that affect nurses and the public they serve.